-- Dissolve one tablespoon of pickling salt in one cup of water to make the brine.
+- Dissolve one tablespoon of salt per one cup of water to make the brine (you'll probably need 6-8 cups of brine).
 Add the brine to the jar filling it all the way but leaving one inch of headspace.
-Add more brine as needed.

 - Add a fermentation weight to make sure all the cucumbers are under the brine.
 Add a little bit more brine over the weight if you need to.